Are you worried about your safari trip to Africa?

 How to Deal With It

 Tsetse flies are naturally drawn to darker colors such as black, dark blue, and red, and avoiding these is paramount.
-Opting for earth tones like light green and brown have been proven to substantially reduce your chances of being a target.
+Opting for earth tones like light green and brown has been proven to substantially reduce your chances of being a target.

 If there is one item of safari clothing that’s worth investing in – it’s a shirt with built-in anti-insect treatment.
 Tsetse flies can bite through thin or penetrable fabric, so a safari shirt that’s made specifically for this purpose will go a long way to ensuring you remain bite-free.